bclins/bclins.github.io/spring24/math342/notes.md

 Wed, Apr 17 | | **Midterm 2**
 Fri, Apr 19 | [6.1][6.1] | Euler's method

+### Mon, Apr 15

+Today we reviewed for midterm 2.
+Instead of going over the [review problems](midterm2review.pdf), we talked about the formulas you should have memorized (most other formulas will be given with the problem, although you will have to know how to use them).
+Here was the list we came up with:

+1. Vandermonde matrices & the standard basis for polynomials

+2. Lagrange basis

+3. Divided differences and the Newton basis

+4. The difference quotient

+5. Inner-product and norm for $L^2[a,b]$.

+7. Degree of precision for integration methods
+    - Trapezoid rule has degree of precision 1.
+    - Simpson's method has degree of precision 3.
+    - Gaussian quadrature with $n$ nodes has degree of precision $2n-1$.

+We did the following exercises.

+1. Use divided differences to find the interpolating polynomial for the points $(-2,1), (0,1), (1,-2),$ and $(2,1)$.

+2. Use the Langrange basis to find the same interpolating polynomial.

+3. What Vandermonde matrix would you use, and in what linear system, to find the coefficients of the interpolating polynomial in the standard basis.

+4. What would you get if you used Gaussian quadrature with $N=10$ nodes to calculate $\int_{-1}^1 5x^4 - 6x^2 + 3 \, dx$?

+We also mentioned a few other important concepts that you might want to review like:

+* Runge's phenomenon - Where interpolating polynomials don't always get more accurate as you use more an more nodes.

+* Machine epsilon ($\epsilon \approx 10^{-16}$ for double precision floats which are standard in most programming languages including Python and Javascript) - This is the most accurate the computer can be when it rounds calculations using floating point numbers.

+* Numerical instability - Some formulas (like the formulas for approximating derivatives) do not get more accurate as you increase the precision past a certain threshold.

 - - -

 ### Week 14 Notes